anuptamang/grunt-configs/README.md

 What is this?
 =====

 It is a set of configuration files for your projects.
-Choose one.
-Download and put it in your project folder (not in the 'markup' folder, but next to 'input' folder).
+Choose one option.
+Download and put it in the root of your project folder (not in the 'markup' folder, but next to 'input' folder).

 Before you can use it
 =====